stefan27dk/ItslearningAutoLogin/README.md

 **How to Install:**
-1. Download and extract it somewere ex. documents.
+1. Download and extract it somewhere ex. documents.
 2. Open chrome or other browser that suports chrome extensions
 3. Go to extensions
 4. Click enable developer mode